 Browne’s goal is only ever to provide the freshest, highest quality seafood available.
 That includes the seafood caught in Maine.
 One of the best sources of fresh Maine seafood is the Portland Fish Exchange.
 The Exchange has been critical to Browne’s success.

 There are many reasons why the Exchange has been such a crucial element to Browne’s success over the years.
 The biggest is that it has allowed Browne to inspect its seafood before purchasing.
-This has meant that Browne only ever purchases seafood they know is of the highest quality.
+This has meant that Browne only ever purchases fresh Maine seafood they know is of the highest quality.

+This blog explains what the Portland Fish Exchange is and how it works.
 Did you know that the Portland Fish Exchange was the first “Display” Fish Auction in the United States?

 History of the Portland Fish Exchange